jbpease/mvftools/doc/mvftools.md

 ``--choose-allele/--chooseallele/--hapmode`` = Chooses how heterozygous alleles are handled. (none=no splitting (default); randomone=pick one allele randomly (recommended); randomboth=pick two alleles randomly, but keep both; major=pick the more common allele (type=None, default=none)
 Choices: ['none', 'randomone', 'randomboth']

+``--collapse-polytomies/--collapsepolytomies`` = Collapses internal branches with length 0to polytomies.
+Off by default, so arbitrarytopological resolutions in trees may bemaintained if sequences are highly similar. (flag, default=False)

 ``--contig-ids/--contigids`` = Specify comma-separated list of contig short ids.
 Must match exactly.
 Do not use with --contig-labels. (type=None, default=None)

 ``--contig-labels/--contiglabels`` = Specify comma-separated list of contig full labels.
 Must match exactly.
 Do not use with --contig-ids (type=None, default=None)